 1. Suya is Tasty: The taste of suya is a thing that only experience can explain.
 Its deliciousness goes beyond the limitations of words.
 And unless your taste buds are numb, the sweetness of suya is a sweetness that can actually compete with any other sweetness.

 2. Suya is Cheap and Affordable: You do not have to spend much to partake in its deliciousness.
-It can be purchased by both the rich and the poor; no one is denied the merriment.
-And although ridiculous amount are sometimes spent on it, this only testifies how endless one can go in its savouring.
+It can be purchased by both rich and poor; no one is denied the merriment.
+And although ridiculous amount is sometimes spent on it, this only testifies how endless one can go in its savouring.

 3. Suya is Ever Trending: Suya never goes out!
 Its availability compels trust, and that trust never fails.
 It is ever present to its consumer.
 And should it happen that as a result of the vendor’s absence one stand is wanting in provision, its replacement present itself- in just a stone throw.